 East Gully/Southwest Ridge, Class 2 by Livingston Douglas

 Bullion Street is in the center of Hailey, ID on ID-75.
 It is signed and has a stoplight at its junction with ID-75.
-Turn R/E onto Bullion Street.
-After driving a few blocks, the street bends R/S. Continue 2 blocks S to [signed] Quigley Road.
-Turn L/E onto Quigley Road and drive 0.4 miles to a large, unsigned “trailhead” parking area on the L/N side of the road, just past the end of the residential homes on Quigley Road.
+Turn right/east onto Bullion Street.
+After driving a few blocks, the street bends right/south.
+Continue two blocks south to [signed] Quigley Road.
+Turn left/east onto Quigley Road and drive 0.4 miles to a large, unsigned “trailhead” parking area on the left/north side of the road, just past the end of the residential homes on Quigley Road.

 Two trails leave from this trailhead.
-Neither is an official BLM or NFS trail.
+Neither is an official BLM or Forest Service trail.
 Both trails go through private land, SO STAY ON THE TRAIL.
 There is a large poster board to remind you.
-The Quigley Loop Trail (signed and diagrammed at its trailhead) follows the N side of Quigley Road and goes all the way to Quigley Pond.
+The Quigley Loop Trail (signed and diagrammed at its trailhead) follows the north side of Quigley Road and goes all the way to Quigley Pond.
 The other trail has no signage; it’s just there.
-It goes straight up a steep hillside and switchbacks its way N to Point 6110.
+It goes straight up a steep hillside and switchbacks its way north to Point 6110.

 Neither of these trails is shown on the Sawtooth National Forest map.
 However, the “Point 6110 Trail” is shown on the BLM Sun Valley map and part of the Quigley Loop Trail is shown on the same map (only as far as it goes to the base of a large gully, well before the trail ends at Quigley Pond).
 Both maps are, unfortunately, inaccurate.
 The scale of the BLM map is such that you can barely even see the trails on it.

-From the large “trailhead” parking area, walk to the R/E end of the parking lot and follow the [signed] Quigley Loop Trail NE along the L/N side of Quigley Road for about ½ mile until you reach an unsigned trail junction in the mouth of a wide gully.
+From the large “trailhead” parking area, walk to the right/east end of the parking lot and follow the [signed] Quigley Loop Trail northeast along the left/north side of Quigley Road for about ½ mile until you reach an unsigned trail junction in the mouth of a wide gully.
 The Quigley Loop Trail continues straight along Quigley Road.
-Go L/NW here and follow an unofficial trail that heads up the center of the gully (let’s call it the “Gully Trail”).
+Go left/northwest here and follow an unofficial trail that heads up the center of the gully (let’s call it the “Gully Trail”).

 The Quigley Loop Trail is quite docile, well-beaten, and flat.
 The “Gully Trail” is a different animal.
 It is steep, narrow, and has a lot of loose gravel.
 High up in the gulch, the trail forks.
-You can go straight/N up a steep trail to the ridge saddle or go L/W on a more gradual trail that leads up to the ridge at a ridge saddle ESE of Point 6100.
-If you choose the “gradual trail”, you must subsequently scramble N then NE on yet another unofficial footpath to reach the saddle at the head of the infamous “wide gully.”
+You can go straight/north up a steep trail to the ridge saddle or go left/west on a more gradual trail that leads up to the ridge at a ridge saddle east-southeast of Point 6100.
+If you choose the “gradual trail,” you must subsequently scramble north then northeast on yet another unofficial footpath to reach the saddle at the head of the infamous “wide gully.”

-This saddle sits at the base of the West Ridge of Point 6660.
+This saddle sits at the base of the west ridge of Point 6660.
 It is a steep climb up a weak footpath on ball-bearing gravel (very loose) to reach Point 6660.
-From there, drop to a minor saddle and continue with a bushwhack through thick sagebrush (the footpath disappears) N then W to reach the summit of Hangman Peak.
+From there, drop to a minor saddle and continue with a bushwhack through thick sagebrush (the footpath disappears) north then west to reach the summit of Hangman Peak.